pyotr777/digitarium/_posts/2016-11-21-cloud-gpu-providers-comparison.md

     </div>

     <p>
-      The below graph shows cost per 1 <span title="Floating Point Operations per Second * 10e+12">TFlops</span> of GPU and CPU performance for the selected rental period in logarithmic scale.
+      The below graph shows the cost per 1 <span title="Floating Point Operations per Second * 10e+12">TFlops</span> of GPU and CPU performance for the selected rental period in logarithmic scale.
 To change the rental period, use the buttons above or click on the “cost for rent period” graph.
        </p>

     <div id="slice_cost_perf" style="width: 100%; height: 500px;">